IrinaMax/CPU-usage-and-anomaly-detection/README.md

            -5.357000 -0.674000 -0.001797  0.000000  0.671100  5.321000

 A technique for detecting anomalies in seasonal univariate time series where the input is a series of <timestamp, count> pairs.
-Data is not normally distributed and the p-value is significant.
+Data is not normally distributed  and I reject Zero Hypothesis.
+The p-value is significantand it's Alternative Hypothesis.

         t.test(h$cpu_usage )
                      One Sample t-test